 Once installed, click on the button located on your browser toolbar.

-It takes you to a page that grants you the option to configure the extension for your use.
+This brings you to a page that grants you the option to configure the extension for your use.
 Click on “Options.”

 This is a job search and application tool, so tailor your expectations appropriately.
 It is an effective tool nonetheless and can save you tons of time and stress with job applications.
+The tool hasn’t been updated in a while, but it still works well for what it does.

 5. Katalon Recorder